AWARD WINNING IPP INTERVIEW: “The Albatros Energy Mali IPP is a landmark project for the country, and creates the blueprint for further IPPs”

-3. AIIM has been investing in African infrastructure since the year 2000.
+2. AIIM has been investing in African infrastructure since the year 2000.
 How has the investment environment changed in recent years?

-4. What in your view is the biggest misconception that people have about investing in Africa?
+3. What in your view is the biggest misconception that people have about investing in Africa?

-We are seeing greater interest from the international LP market than at any time previously.
+We are seeing greater interest from international investors than we have in the past.
 It is however important to note that the African private equity industry is still at an early stage of development relative to the traditional markets.
 As a result, the key focus for the industry needs to be on educating investors, notably on how to manage risks, and the large gap between perceived risks and actual residual risks for deals.
 African-based institutional investors are better placed to understand this risk perception and are becoming more familiar with the asset class.

 There is also a need to educate governments on the requirements for increased private sector participation and consistency of policies and regulation.
 Reforms have been enacted in some countries in order to encourage Africa-based institutional investors to allocate capital to the asset class.
 However, more remains to be done to fully harness private equity’s potential to contribute to Africa’s socio-economic development.